jkbrsn/taskman/README.md

 ## Contributing

 For contributions, please open a GitHub issue with your questions and suggestions.
+Before submitting an issue, have a look at the existing [TODO list](TODO.md) to see if your idea is already in the works.